rgglez/svelte-i18n-gettext/README.md

 ## Notes

+* Of course, you can modify the way of getting the "current language", for instance, you could get it from the user's profile store, or from a cookie, and so on.
 * My PO editor of choice is [poEdit](https://poedit.net/).
 * I've included directories with sample .po and .json files, so, in case you're not familiar with gettext, you can have an idea.
 * Why gettext?